-- M-Th • 9a-9p
+- Mon-Thu • 9a-9p

-- F-Sat • 9a-6p
+- Fri-Sat • 9a-6p

-- Sun • closed
+- Sun • Closed

 Fountain Inn, SC 29644

-When cotton farming and textiles declined in the late twentieth century, industry diversified in Fountain Inn, and much farmland was replaced by subdivisions for the burgeoning population.
+When cotton-farming and textiles declined in the late twentieth century, industry diversified in Fountain Inn, and much farmland was replaced by subdivisions for the burgeoning population.
 The community retained, however, something of its small-town atmosphere.
 It honors its history with monuments and still celebrates "Aunt Het Day."
 The Library has been a major focal point for fostering this community spirit.